wberdanier/MachineLearningGradProject/README.md

 ![Example image file](sample_image.png)

-Using scikit-learn, we extracted features from the training set, such as the Histogram-of-Gradients (HOG):
+Using scikit-learn, we extracted features from the training set, such as the Histogram-of-Oriented-Gradients (HOG):

 ![Example image feature](sample_image_HOG.png)